Simple Sourdough Focaccia: A Beginner’s Guide

 The more I make sourdough, the more I realize so much depends on the time of year and the temperature of my kitchen.
 In the summer, because it is so warm, the first rise (bulk fermentation) takes between 4 – 6 hours; in the winter the first rise takes 12 – 18 hours.

-The key with this recipe is to make sure the first rise doesn’t go too long — you want the dough to nearly double.
+This recipe’s key is to ensure the first rise doesn’t go too long — you want the dough to nearly double.
 A straight sided vessel (as opposed to a bowl) makes gauging the first rise easier.
 (Note: If your dough rises above double, don’t despair … recently my dough tripled in volume during an overnight rise, and the resulting focaccia was still delicious, light, airy, etc.)

 A few thoughts: If you are making this focaccia in the summer (northern hemisphere), use 50 g of starter and check the dough every couple of hours.
 If you are making this in the winter, use 100 g of starter, and plan for a long first rise.